medplum/medplum/packages/docs/docs/charting/representing-diagnoses.md

 ### Problem List Item

-A problem list is a long-term set of issues that need to be represented across visits so that doctors can effectively treat patients.
+To provide clinicians with an accurate [`Patient`](/docs/api/fhir/resources/patient) history across visits, most EHRs provide a 'problem list' of the [`Patient's`](/docs/api/fhir/resources/patient) active conditions.
 Each issue on the list is represented by a [`Condition`](/docs/api/fhir/resources/condition) with a `category` code of `problem-list-item`.

-[`Condition`](/docs/api/fhir/resources/condition) resources should be promoted from an encounter diagnosis to a problem list item.
-These promotions should always be an explicit action taken by a [`Practitioner`](/docs/api/fhir/resources/practitioner) and they should always create a new [`Condition`](/docs/api/fhir/resources/condition) resource to ensure clean record-keeping.
+When implementing a problem list in your system, it is a best practice to keep separate [`Condition`](/docs/api/fhir/resources/condition) resources for Encounter Diagnoses and Problem List Items.
+This allows for easy tracking of the [`Condition`](/docs/api/fhir/resources/condition) as it changes over time using the Problem List version, while also having a record of the original diagnosis in the Encounter Diagnosis version.

-By creating a new resource, you can easily track the [`Condition`](/docs/api/fhir/resources/condition) as it changes over time using the `problem-list-item` version, while also having a record of the original diagnosis in the `encounter-diagnosis` version.
+Clinicians should exercise judgement on when to add something to the problem list, and most systems require them to take an explicit action to promote an Encounter Diagnosis to a Problem List Item.

 ## Symptoms vs. Conditions

 Recording symptoms and differentiating them from long-term problems can be difficult in FHIR, so it is important to clarify when an [`Observation`](/docs/api/fhir/resources/observation) and a [`Condition`](/docs/api/fhir/resources/condition) should be used.
-At a high level, an [`Observation`](/docs/api/fhir/resources/observation) represents a a point-in-time measurement and a [`Condition`](/docs/api/fhir/resources/condition) represents an ongoing problem or diagnosis.
+At a high level, an [`Observation`](/docs/api/fhir/resources/observation) represents a a _point-in-time_ measurement and a [`Condition`](/docs/api/fhir/resources/condition) represents an _ongoing_ problem or diagnosis.

 The [`Observation`](/docs/api/fhir/resources/observation) resource should be used for symptoms that can be resolved without long-term management.
 Additionally, an [`Observation`](/docs/api/fhir/resources/observation) often contributes to the establishment of a [`Condition`](/docs/api/fhir/resources/condition).
 For example, there may be an [`Observation`](/docs/api/fhir/resources/observation) of high blood pressure that leads to a [`Condition`](/docs/api/fhir/resources/condition) to track and manage that high blood pressure.
 For more details on the [`Observation`](/docs/api/fhir/resources/observation) resource, see the [Capturing Vital Signs docs](/docs/charting/capturing-vital-signs).